What Type of Soap Kills the Ebola Virus? Will Disinfectants & Hand Sanitizers Kill Ebola?

 Although Purell, nor the CDC have proven that Alcohol-Based Sanitizers will kill Ebola, they are still listing it as an important precautionary measure.
 We can only hope they are doing so not to dupe the general public, but because the Alcohol base will create a slightly inhospitable environment for the virus.

 * I’ve been informed of 2 types of Anti-Viral Hand Sanitizer that are proven to kill viruses.
 Unfortunately they are both based in the UK and difficult to find elsewhere.
 Please note that these are titled “ANTI-VIRAL Sanitizers” and not the common “Anti-Bacterial” sanitizers like Purell.
-The first is called Response Beta Sanitizer - proven to kill Ebola Virus, according to this article from Street Insider.
+The first is called Response Beta Sanitizer - proven to kill Ebola Virus.
+This also kills the dreaded Norovirus, which is notorious for spreading quickly and causing days of painful flu-like symptoms.
 The second is Boots Advanced First Aid Anti-Viral Hand Foam, which kills 99.9% of viruses (but the website doesn’t specify Ebola).
 Either one is a better bet than the Anti-Bacterial 70% ethyl alcohol sanitizers you can buy at the local supermarket, because these two are labeled as Anti-Viral Sanitizers.
 Looking at the current spread of Ebola, these companies really need to get these items listed on Ebay or Amazon.
 If anybody finds a link as to where they can be shipped / purchased in the USA, please leave a link in the comments!

 Does Regular Soap Kill Ebola Virus?